Simplifying Online Gaming Laws in India: A Comprehensive Guide

 In India, the legality of internet gaming is determined by whether it is classified as a game of skill or a game of chance:

-- Games of Skill: Skill-based games, such as rummy, fantasy sports, poker, and e-sports, are permitted in the majority of the jurisdictions.
+- Games of Skill: Under online gaming laws in India - skill-based games, such as rummy, fantasy sports, poker, and e-sports, are permitted in the majority of the jurisdictions.

 - Games of Chance: Games that rely heavily on luck, such as casino-style games and betting on chance-based results, are typically restricted by gambling regulations.